ricketytoc/tp/docs/UserGuide.md

 Format: `import FILE_PATH`

 * Refer to [Specifying file path](#specifying-file-path) for help on usage of `FILE_PATH`.
 * The data file must be of `.json` file type.
-Otherwise, an error will be shown.
+Otherwise, an error message will be shown.
 * The file path must be valid, and the application must have permission to read from the file.
 * No changes will be made if the data file is invalid or not found.